Public Accountability Conference

 Monitoring and Accountability

 The PCC and Chief Constable carry out a large number of internal inspections each year.
 These are undertaken by either the Constabulary itself or through the joint programme of linked audits undertaken by internal and external auditors.
-There are also a number of external inspections undertaken of the Constabulary, by Her Majesty’s Inspectorate of Constabulary (HMIC).
+There are also a number of external inspections undertaken of the Constabulary, by Her Majesty’s Inspectorate of Constabulary Fire & Rescue Services (HMICFRS).
 Reports from external inspections are considered by the PCC.
-Where actions are required and as appropriate the necessary improvements are monitored by the PCC through the Public Accountability Conference and progress against action plans.
-All HMIC inspections of the Constabulary are available on the PCCs website.
-Overall therefore there are robust and effective arrangements for ensuring that policing services are delivered in accordance with the PCCs Objectives.
+Where actions are required by the Constabulary and as appropriate the necessary improvements are monitored by the PCC through the Public Accountability Conference by progress against action plans.
+All the PCC’s responses to the HMICFRS inspections of the Constabulary are available on the PCCs website with the full reports available on the HMICFRS website.
+Overall there are robust and effective arrangements for ensuring that policing services are delivered in accordance with the PCCs Objectives.